Need to talk? Call 1800 882 436.

 How is ADHD diagnosed?

-See your doctor if you think your child might have ADHD.
+See your doctor if you think your child might have signs of ADHD.

-ADHD is difficult to diagnose because there is no simple test and ADHD often overlaps with other medical and behavioural conditions.
+ADHD can be hard to diagnose because there is no single test for it and its traits can overlap with other health or developmental conditions.

-Your doctor might refer you to a paediatrician, a psychologist or a child psychiatrist for diagnosis.
+Your doctor might refer you to a paediatrician, a psychologist or a child psychiatrist for further support.

-The earlier ADHD is diagnosed, the better.
-Keep in mind that some health professionals might hesitate to diagnose ADHD in children under 5 years of age.
+Remember that some health professionals might wait before diagnosing ADHD in young children.
 This is because children develop and change very quickly at this early stage of life.

-What to do if your child is diagnosed with ADHD
+What should I do if my child is diagnosed with ADHD?

-There are things that you can do to help improve your child's behaviour.
+There are things that you can do to support your ADHD child in daily life.

 • Make sure your child eats well and has enough sleep.